kmarcie/mkhud/README.md

 Backpack button clips into Scout image.
 Making the font size smaller will fix this.

 MVM hud is still not finished.

+Top bar of trade window is screwed up.

 Credits (there's a lot)
 ---------